harripd/H2MMpythonlib/docs/source/SimTutorial.rst

    You will certainly not get the same indices in the simulated data and real data.
    The ratios of the indices should be similar however- use you knowledge about the system to figure out a legitimate way to compare.

-So let's load the times from the 3 detector data, and simualte the data from that:
+So let's load the times from the 3 detector data, and simulate the data from that:

 .. code-block::